quynquyn/lessons/_lessons/class2en/lesson14.md

 ###  5. Never telling lies, in my opinion, is the most important thing in friendship.

 {% include play.html identifier="explanation" start=80 stop=106 %}
-Không bao giờ nói dối, theo ý kiến của tôi, là điều quan trọng nhất trong tình bạn

 - __I guess having a lot in common is the most important thing in friendship.__
-- __In my point of view, trust is the most important thing in friendship.__ *Theo quan điểm của tôi, niềm tin là điều quan trọng nhất trong tình bạn__
+- __In my point of view, trust is the most important thing in friendship.__
 - __I believe the most essential factor of his success is his great sense of humor.__